angiereyes99/The-Race-Around-The-World/README.md

     run: npm start

   # 3.
-    run: node app.js (Note: to know it is conencted, console should read "Connected on port 8080!"
+    run: node app.js (Note: to know it is connected, console should read "Connected on port 8080!"

   # 4.
     it should be running locally on localhost:8080

   # 5.
     Enjoy!
+(It may take a 1 or 2 seconds for the timer to run and history time table to show data when you first run it. )